kavli-ntnu/wheel_tracker/README.md

 # Wheel tracker

 Documentation for behavioral wheel used for head fixed in vivo recordings.
 It enables precise recordings of wheel movement and enforced motion via a stepper motor.
 The motor is coupled to the main axle via a one-way clutch.
 This way the animal can always outrun the (slower) motor movement, but is blocked from running backwards.
 Two microcontrollers are used, one for recording the wheel motion, one as stepper motor driver.
+This wheel is currently in use at both the femtonics as well as the miniscope setup.

 ![alt text][logo]